 Many people fail to develop a comprehensive estate plan despite its valuable role in protecting the financial legacy that took a lifetime to build.
 Estate planning is vital to ensure the smooth transfer of your assets to your loved ones, protection of your assets from creditors, and the honoring of your wishes regarding extraordinary medical procedures and end-of-life decisions.
 Chicago Estate Planning Attorney Richard J. Arendt has been providing sound legal advice, effective estate planning strategies, and artfully drafted estate planning documents for 38 years.

-Legacy Succession Planning and Asset Protection Based on Thirty Years of Experience
+Legacy Succession Planning & Asset Protection Based on Thirty Years of Experience

 While some people worry about the expense associated with constructing an estate plan, this sum often is nominal when compared to the cost of not having an effective estate plan.
 When a person dies intestate (i.e. without a will or trust), surviving family members frequently are saddled with the expense associated with contested probate proceedings and avoidable tax consequences.